Frequently Asked Questions

 How is Treasury Prime different?

-Treasury Prime connects banks and fintech companies through an API so developers can start building in minutes and launch in days.
-Treasury Prime is a one-stop shop for the technology, compliance, and bank relationship you need to get to market.
+Treasury Prime connects banks and fintech companies through an API to bring in new revenue streams and build customer loyalty.
+Developers can start building in minutes and launch in days.
+Treasury Prime is a one-stop banking as a service platform for the technology, compliance, and bank relationship you need to get to market.

 Fintech companies choose Treasury Prime because they want:

 - The largest true bank network means you can partner with multiple banks to launch diverse products and execute instant network transfers.

 - Speed to market — you can launch banking products in as little as two weeks.